 After accounting for your big expenses and direct debits, you should now know how much you’ve got left over each month for other essentials: groceries, leisure and (obviously) the pub.
 This part of your budget is much more flexible, as it’s up to you how much you’d like to spend and where.

-Calculate your budget by working out your estimated weekly expense for:
+Calculate your budget by working out your estimated weekly expenses for:

 We recommend setting aside a certain amount each week for these necessities.
 Setting this money aside means that there’s less chance of it negatively impacting you if you did accidentally overspend one month.
-If you fail to keep track of your money, you’re more likely to go off-plan and could left eating toast for most meals right before payday, not ideal.
+If you fail to keep track of your money, you’re more likely to go off-plan and could end up eating toast for most meals right before payday (not ideal!).

-It’s best to go easy on yourself and not beat yourself up too much for one unnecessary splurge, everyone’s allowed a treat.
-Just ensure you’re making the correct adjustments week on week.
+It’s best to go easy on yourself and not beat yourself up too much for one unnecessary splurge; everyone’s allowed a treat.
+Just ensure you’re making the correct adjustments week by week.

-Yes, that’s right, treat yourself.
-Now that you’ve budgeted for the next few months, it’s worth spending a little cash with some of what you have left over.
+Yes, that’s right.
+Treat yourself.
+Now that you’ve budgeted for the next few months, it’s worth spending a little cash on some of what you have left over.
 After all, you’ve not been waiting weeks for your next student loan instalment to NOT spend any of it on yourself, have you?

 So, now you should be a student loan budgeting expert!
-But, if you still need some extra pointers, here’s our quick and easy top budgeting tips to make your student loan last longer:
+But, if you still need some extra pointers, here are our quick and easy top budgeting tips to make your student loan last longer:

 That’s it!
 Now you’re ready to get budgeting.
 Make sure you keep coming back to your budget every few weeks and adjust it based on how things are going.
 The best way to make sure your student loan will last is to keep a close eye on your spending, so the chances are that if you’ve got this far, your loan will stick around for a lot longer than usual.